Willa Cather: Life and career

-In 1896, Cather was hired to write for a women's magazine, Home Monthly, and moved to Pittsburgh.
-There, she wrote journalistic pieces, short stories, and poetry.
-A year later, after the magazine was sold, she became a telegraph editor and critic for the Pittsburgh Leader and frequently contributed poetry and short fiction to The Library, another local publication.
-In Pittsburgh, she taught Latin, algebra, and English composition at Central High School for one year; she then taught English and Latin at Allegheny High School, where she came to head the English department.
+In 1896, when Cather accepted a writing job with Home Monthly, a women's magazine, she moved to Pittsburgh.
+There, she produced journalistic pieces, short stories, and poetry.
+When the magazine was sold a year later, she became a telegraph editor and critic for the Pittsburgh Leader and frequently contributed poetry and short fiction to The Library, another local publication.
+She also became a school teacher: She taught Latin, algebra, and English composition at Pittsburgh's Central High School for one year; and then, taught English and Latin at the city's Allegheny High School, where she rose to head the English department.